So this post is basically inspired by a tweet I saw from the lovely Sophie (PetalsOfPerfection) that said:

-In all honesty it was worse than being in secondary school- at least there I had a few friends to sit with at dinner, talk to during class and while walk around with.
+In all honesty it was worse than being in secondary school- at least there I had a few friends to sit with at dinner, talk to during class and walk around with.

 I will honestly be so glad when I’ve graduated.
 I’ve not even started my final year and I’m already having panic attacks about having to go in again!
 The thing is that I want to try and do a masters in journalism, which would mean not only getting myself into even more debt (I probably already owe over £50,000!) but it means staying at university and putting myself through hell for another year.
 I can’t decide if it’s worth it or not.

 Not only that but I’m sick of having a stereotype attached to me when I say I’m a uni student!
 Not everyone wants to go out and party.
 Not everyone even leaves home!
 I chose to keep living at home and just commute in because I couldn’t afford (and couldn’t stand the thought of living in) student accommodation.
 I don’t go out drinking and partying holds no interest to me.

-Sure I went out at my previous uni, but that’s because I enjoyed the company and had fun kicking the guys asses at pool- not because I wanted to go drinking and partying.
+Sure I went out at my previous university, but that’s because I enjoyed the company and had fun kicking the guys asses at pool- not because I wanted to go drinking and partying.
 I was always back home by 10pm and I never got drunk…well except when I tried cocktails for the first time and didn’t realise they took a while to hit you…I won’t make that mistake again!